-With PRIMO* photopatterning technology, a UV illumination at a wavelength of 375 nm is projected through a microscope objective.
-Adding PLPP on the substrate during illumination allows the anti-fouling polymer to be degraded in only one second, allowing to engineer hundreds of micropatterns in a few minutes.
+With PRIMO* photopatterning technology, a UV illumination (λ=375nm) of 500 µm x 300 µm is projected through a microscope objective (20x).
+Adding PLPP Gel on the substrate before illumination allows the anti-fouling polymer to be degraded in only one second, allowing to engineer hundreds of micropatterns in a few minutes.

 01 SUBSTRATE PREPARATION: PLPP is added onto a substrate treated with an anti-fouling polymer (PEG).

 02 IMAGE LOADING IN THE PRIMO SYSTEM: From right to left: Pattern uploading into Leonardo Software.
 Pattern projection in UV light by PRIMO through the microscope objective onto the substrate.

 04 UV ILLUMINATION: The PLPP combined with UV degrades the anti-fouling layer.

 04 LOCAL DEGRADATION OF THE ANTI-FOULING POLYMER: Once the illumination is finished, the anti-fouling polymer has been locally degraded and the PLPP is rinsed.

 06 DEPOSITION OF PROTEIN: Proteins bind to the illuminated areas only.